mbdevpl/AprioriAllLib/readme.md

 * 7 Dec 2012: version 1.0.0
 * 15 Dec 2012: version 1.5.0
 * 21 Jan 2013: version 2.0.0
+* 23 Jan 2013: version 2.1.0

 ## Where is everything, i.e. structure of the repository

 * */bin/Release* - binaries of applications and the library, compiled for .NET 4.0
+* */bin/Release/Profiling/x86* - binaries of benchmark of the library, compiled for .NET 4.0 x86 with batch file for AMD APP profiler
 * */doc/html* - documentation of source code
 * */doc/pdf* - general documentation describing main principles of the algorithm and this application
 * */src* - source code